All about MSM (methylsulfonylmethane) and its Fantastic Beauty and Health Benefits

-This post contains links to the products that I use myself or can recommend.
+This post contains affiliate links to the products that I use myself or can recommend.
 If you buy products through these links, the price will be the same for you, and I will receive a small commission, which helps to support this blog.
-You can read about my affiliate policy here.

 What is MSM?

 Though the name sounds intimidating, methylsulfonylmethane (MSM) is basically sulphur and it is in our bodies, as well as in some plants.
 It is composed of sulphur, oxygen and methyl.